simon-stahlberg/mimir/experiments/github/README.md

 | Mimir-lifted      |          293 |      5667 |

 Observations:
-- Fast-Downward does not have the overall best runtime performance due its extensive preprocessing in Python.
-However, its preprocessing results in a very compact state representation in the case where grounding is possible, resulting in overall highest coverage on the IPC STRIPS and ADL benchmarks.
+- Fast-Downward does not have the overall best runtime performance, most likely due to its extensive preprocessing in Python.
+However, its preprocessing results in a very compact state representation in the case where grounding is possible, resulting in strong memory efficiency and overall highest coverage on the IPC STRIPS and ADL benchmarks.
 - Powerlifted has the best runtime performance in Hard-to-Ground benchmarks but lower coverage compared to Mimir, most likely as a result of a worse state representation.
 - Mimir has the highest coverage on Hard-To-Ground tasks and best runtime performance on the IPC STRIPS and ADL benchmarks.